Being a student is difficult at the best of times. However, issues at school and in your life may affect your mood and emotions.

 - Dealing with challenging situations

-- Sorting out mental health issues that may affect your study
+- Finding help for mental health issues that may affect your study

 - Resolving conflict with other people

-How can I talk to a personal counselor?
+How can I talk to the counselor at SolBridge?

-There are exceptions to confidentiality when the counselor believes that your life or someone else's is at risk.
-In this case, the counselor will usually tell you of their concern and what they intend to do.
-The counselor may need to contact other health professionals and/or your family depending on the nature of the risk.
+There are also times when the Student Counselor may need to break confidentiality, namely at times when they believe that your life, or another person’s life, is at risk.
+In this case, the Student Counselor will usually tell you of their concern and what they intend to do.
+The Student Counselor may need to contact other professionals and/or your family, depending on the nature of the risk.

-Feel free to ask your counselor any questions you may have.
+Feel free to ask the Student Counselor any questions you may have.